plyush1993/OUKS/Tutorial.md

 Several most common options are available [1, 27, 35, 44]: RSD based filtering by QC samples, D-Ratio between study and QC samples, annotation based (remove non-annotated features), by descriptive statistics for biological samples (by mean, max, min, median values of the feature or sd), by the fraction of missing values in the feature for biological samples, by the cutoff between median values of feature in QS or biological samples and blanks injections and by the Pearson correlation coefficient for samples (mainly for repeated injections).
 The mean values for every feature for all repeats are also computed.
 The mean values for two repeats were obtained in our study.

 ## Normalization
-Six normalization methods are performed [45,46]: mass spectrometry total useful signal (MSTUS), probabilistic quotient normalization (PQN), quantile, median fold change, Adaptive Box-Cox Transformation [47] and sample-specific factor.
+Eight normalization methods are performed [45,46]: mass spectrometry total useful signal (MSTUS), probabilistic quotient normalization (PQN), quantile, median fold change, Adaptive Box-Cox Transformation [47], MAFFIN [48], based on sample-wise descriptive stats and sample-specific factor.
 Also, several scaling and transformation algorithms are introduced: log transformation, auto- , range- , pareto- , vast- , level- , power-, etc. scaling.

 Biological and phenotyping metadata (classification class, age, sex, BMI, etc.) as well as experimental conditions (run order, batch number, etc.) can be adjusted by linear model (LM) [48] or linear mixed effect model (LMM) [49] fitting.
 Both algorithms were implemented in the study.